 - Find yourself a job.
 It doesn’t matter if it’s paid or not, as the experience you are getting is the most valuable thing you could get.

-- Take a 10 minute brake after every 50 minutes of work and engage in physical activity.
+- Take a 10-minute break after every 50 minutes of work and engage in physical activity.

 - Giving up is the biggest mistake.

-Working in the IT sector has many advantages; however, programming is not a routine, it involves great mental effort and strength, and one should not underestimate that effort, but rather decide whether he or she is prepared to invest their time and abilities.
+Working in the IT sector has many advantages.
+However, coding is not a routine, it involves great mental effort and strength.

 Experience is mandatory and crucial and theory without practice will lead to giving up easily.